angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ```

 <div class="l-sub-section" markdown="1">
-  Technically, Angular is matching the name to a directive [input](#inputs-outputs),
+  Technically, Angular is matching the name to a directive [input](#inputs-outputs)
-  one of the property names listed in the directive's `inputs` array or a property decorated with `@Input()`.
+  or a property decorated with `@Input()`.
 Such inputs map to the directive's own properties.
 </div>

 If the name fails to match a property of a known directive or element, Angular reports an “unknown directive” error.